DS-Homebrew/TWiLightMenu/README.md

 TWiLight Menu++ comes included with a Docker image for easy building without having to manually set up the required version of devkitARM.

-## Building with Docker for Windows users.

 You can compile TWiLight Menu++ with Docker using the provided PowerShell (`.ps1`) scripts.
-First, install docker at http://docker.com, and [configured Shared Drives](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) for the drive where TWiLight Menu++ is cloned.
+First, install Docker at http://docker.com or through your package manager of choice.

-Then run `compile_docker.ps1` in a PowerShell window.
+Then run `compile_docker.ps1` or `compile_docker.sh`.
 The script accepts `make` arguments as well, for example `.\compile_docker.ps1 clean`.

+To build all artifacts, run `.\compile_docker.ps1 package`.

+## Notes about Docker builds for Windows users

-Note that Docker compilation is not compatible with native Windows compilation.
+Note that Docker compilation is not compatible with native compilation (if on Windows).
 You should run `.\compile_docker.ps1 clean` to clean the artifacts before attempting to build with Docker.

-To build all artifacts, run `.\compile_docker.ps1 package`.
+If a notification appears

 # Credits
 ## Main Developers